-Assessment and appraisal of Specialist Registrars, House Officers, and other clinicians must be carried out regularly, thoroughly, honestly, openly and with courtesy.
+Assessment and appraisal of all trainee a must be carried out regularly, thoroughly, honestly, openly and with courtesy.

 The trainer should ensure that the trainee maintains a logbook which is accurate and regularly maintained, as required by the relevant training authority.